marcohefti/request-network-api-contracts/docs/PUBLISHING.md

 ## Post-Release

-- [ ] Update TS and PHP clients to depend on the new version (devDependency in the TS client; tooling dependency in the PHP client).
+- [ ] Update TypeScript and PHP clients (and any other SDKs) to depend on the new version.
 - [ ] Run their spec/fixture sync scripts and parity guards:
   - TS: `pnpm run prepare:spec` + tests.
   - PHP: `composer update:spec`, `composer parity:openapi`, `composer parity:webhooks`.
-- [ ] Record any required client follow-up work in this monorepo’s tasks or the external SDK repositories so consumers know which client versions pick up the new contracts.
+- [ ] Record any required client follow-up work in the relevant SDK repositories or your own release notes so consumers know which client versions pick up the new contracts.